n0-computer/iroh/CONTRIBUTING.md

 - **Open the pull request**

   In general, pull requests should be opened as [a draft][draftprs].
 This way, the team and community can know what work is being done, and reviewers can give early pointers on the work you are doing.
-Aditionally we ask you to follow these guidelines:
+Additionally we ask you to follow these guidelines:

   - **General code guidelines**